 Lean implementation at Chaswick and Wallasey NHS Hospital Trust, UK

-During the period September-December 2011 preparations for implementing Lean throughout the Trust took place led by an external consulting firm: ‘Change M’.
-Eighteen projects were planned across three streams of work (each corresponding to a patient pathway).
+During the period September-December 2011 preparations for implementing lean throughout the trust took place led by an external consulting firm: ‘Change M’.
+18 projects were planned across three streams of work (each corresponding to a patient pathway).
 The aim was to move staff out of their functional ‘silos’ and to help them see their role within the whole patient pathway rather than within their own specialist field or department.
-Meanwhile, the Lean facilitators underwent training in project facilitation and change management skills.
-The project roll-out was set to begin January 2012.
+Meanwhile, the lean facilitators underwent training in project facilitation and change management skills.
+The project roll-out was set to begin in January 2012.